aw0s/ls-command/README.md

 Type `cd ls-command` and then `python ls.py`.
 If names of folders and files have been printed, the app works correctly.
 If something went wrong, report the bug in `Issues` on the project's Github.
 Make sure you've installed Python package.

 # Usage
-You can use the application passing directory as an argument during executing the program.
+You can use the application by passing directory as an argument during executing the program.
 For example: `python ls.py directory`.

 # Flags
 So far you can run the program using 6 flags: `-a`, `-A`, `-l`, `-n`, `-o` and `-t`: